Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Cost: The cost of a solar battery is tricky to nail down sometimes.
 The installer, more than anything else, and the cost of that labour is what impacts the final cost the most.
 There are other factors that affect this as well; the size of the solar system and any additional components that are required for installation.

 Tesla Powerwall 2 is the more expensive battery, but it also ranges because of labour and an additional component called the Tesla Gateway that the battery will not work without.
-The Powerwall by itself is $12,100 as displayed on the Tesla website, but once you factor in the Gateway and labour it reaches just below $15,000
+The Powerwall by itself is $12,100 as displayed on the Tesla website, but once you factor in the labour, the cost increases.

 Power Rating: It’s easy to draw a parallel between the behaviour of electricity and water.
 Power is electricity in motion through cabling or appliances, much like water rushing through a hose.
 It’s measured in kilowatts (kW).

 Energy Capacity: To continue our water-is-like-electricity metaphor; when you think of energy capacity, think of it behaving like water in a bucket.
 It’s storage.
-The Powerwall is the winner when it comes to energy capacity by a mile.
-It can store two and a half times the amount of energy that Enphase can store at 13.4 kWh as opposed to 5 kWh.
+The Powerwall is the winner when it comes to energy capacity when compared to two IQ Batteries.
+It’s 13.4kWh opposed to 10kWh.

 Safety: The chemistry of each battery is what we’ve used to determine the safety of each brand.
 Both Enphase and Tesla are grouped into a type of battery called lithium-ion.
 They do vary slightly though.
 Enphase is made up of lithium iron phosphate, which is cobalt-free.
 Being cobalt-free is more environmentally friendly and the battery can operate safely at higher temperatures, reducing the risk of fire.
 The Powerwall is lithium NMC (Nickel-Manganese-Cobalt), which is reasonably safe as long as the durable casing remains intact.
 It’s not as environmentally friendly, because it’s made with cobalt.